w3c/sdw-sosa-ssn/ssn/rdf/examples/readme.md

 ## Tracking Beer Temperature with IBS-TH2

-This example is documented in more detail in [ACME-Beer-Example.md](./ACME-Beer-Example.md) An RDF file containing a [example ttl graph file](Beer-Full-IBS-TH2.ttl) corresponding tothis example is available.
+This example is documented in more detail in [ACME-Beer-Example.md](./ACME-Beer-Example.md) An RDF file containing a [example ttl graph file](Beer-Full-IBS-TH2.ttl) corresponding to this example is available.

 ## Tree height measurement